UKCloud/documentation/articles/openshift/oshift-how-disable-weak-cipher-suites-enable-hsts.md

 > It is currently not possible to enable HSTS for the the OpenShift v3.x web console or OpenShift v4.x API server.

 > [!WARNING]
-> You should only enable HSTS on routes that currently have a valid certificate.
+> You should enable HSTS only on routes that currently have a valid certificate.
 If the certificate becomes invalid, the route will be inaccessible, due to how browsers' HSTS mechanisms works.
 You should exercise particular caution if you're using a non-standard hostname (that is, not ending in `<your-cluster-hostname>.ukcloud.com`) for a route.
-In this case you should ensure a valid certificate is contained within the route spec for edge and re-encrypt routes or within the container if using the pass-through TLS encryption method.
+In this case you should ensure a valid certificate is contained within the route spec (for edge and re-encrypt routes) or within the container (if using the pass-through TLS encryption method).

 Enable HSTS on secure routes by using the following command: